GeekBrony/LoE-PrivateServer/README.md

 LoE Private Server
 ===================================

-**This project is unmaintened and will not work on recent versions of the game**.
+**This project isn't maintained by the original author, but it was picked up by GeekBrony to see if he can help**.

+**Please note that this will NOT work on new LoE versions unless we figure out how the new versions work**.

 This is an open source Private Server, to play even when the official servers are closed.
 The official release is for Windows (x86 and x64).
 The server should work on Linux and Mac too, but you'll need to compile it yourself.<br/>
-<h5><b><a href="https://github.com/tux3/LoE-PrivateServer/releases">Downloads</a></b></h5>
+<h5><b><a href="https://github.com/GeekBrony/LoE-PrivateServer/releases">Downloads</a></b></h5>

 <h3>How to compile</h3>
-- Download <a href="https://qt-project.org/downloads">Qt 5.2.0 or later</a>
+- Download `Qt 5.2.0` or later
-- Download the <a href="https://github.com/tux3/LoE-PrivateServer/archive/master.zip">latest Private Server source snapshot</a>
+- Download the <a href="https://github.com/GeekBrony/LoE-PrivateServer/archive/master.zip">latest Private Server source snapshot</a>
 - Extract zip archive with source snapshot into any desired directory
-- Open src\LoE_PrivateServer.pro in Qt
+- Open `src\LoE_PrivateServer.pro` in Qt
-- Press Ctrl+B (or Build button) to compile the project
+- Press `Ctrl+B (or Build button)` to compile the project

 <h4>How to compile a console version</h4>
 - Open src\LoE_PrivateServer.pro in Qt